 print('Request was successful!')

-XPath and CSS selectors provide a versatile way to select HTML elements based on their attributes or their position in the document.
+XPath and CSS selectors provide a way to target elements based on their attributes or position in the document.

-When web scraping, extracting specific data from web pages often requires identifying the correct XPath or CSS selectors to target HTML elements.
-Here’s how you can find these selectors efficiently:
+When scraping, extracting specific data often requires identifying the correct XPath or CSS selectors.
+Here's how to find them efficiently:

 Most modern web browsers come with built-in developer tools that allow you to inspect the HTML structure of web pages.
 Here’s a step-by-step guide on how to use these tools: